 If you experiment a little with the weight in kilograms on this chart, you’ll be able to find a healthy weight for yourself AND a healthy Body Mass Index (BMI).

 When you’re losing weight, you don’t necessarily want to get back down to your weight as a teenager for your goal weight.
 For many people, this weight isn’t a healthy weight.
 As a teen, you may have had a higher fat percentage than what was considered healthy.
-It’s also possible that you were in great shape and had a very low fat percentage.
+It’s also possible that you were in great shape and had a low-fat percentage.

-Strength training is also good for your bone strength as well, but be sure you get your GP’s permission, professional exercise advice and ongoing monitoring before beginning any exercise program.
+- Strength training is also good for your bone strength, but be sure you get;

-Adding muscle to your frame can both reshape your body and also fill in some of the areas where excess body fat was once stored.
+- Adding muscle to your frame can both reshape your body and fill in some of the areas where excess body fat was once stored.

-Not all of your skin will tighten up, of course, and a lot of what happens to your skin will depends on how stretched your skin was, and for how long – as well as your skin’s collagen and elastin levels, which often vary with age.
-When skin does tighten up, however, this is a plus for people who have had Bariatric procedures such as Gastric Sleeve or Gastric Band Surgery.
+- Not all of your skin will tighten up.
+Of course, and a lot of what happens to your skin will depend on how stretched your skin was, and for how long.

 Excess skin requires surgical excision and body contouring procedures